jrnl-org/jrnl/docs/encryption.md

 a filename, e.g., `jrnl --decrypt plain_text_copy.txt`, to leave the original encrypted file untouched and create a new plain text file next to it.

+!!! note
+    Changing `encrypt` in your [config file](./reference-config-file.md) to a different value will not encrypt or decrypt your journal file.
+It merely says whether or not your journal is encrypted.
+Hence manually changing
+    this option will most likely result in your journal file being impossible to load.
+This is why the above commands are necessary.

 ## Storing Passwords in Your Keychain

 Nobody can recover or reset your `jrnl` password.
 If you lose it,